 You may be required to complete the test at the airport or at your accommodation, depending on the instructions you receive.
 Regardless, it must be taken on the day of your arrival.
 If you test positive, you’ll be directed to contact local public health authorities.

 When you get to the border, a border control representative will make an official judgment on whether or not you qualify as a fully vaccinated traveller.
 If they find that you don’t meet the criteria, you will need to have a plan to quarantine for 14 days.
 You’re required to describe this plan in ArriveCAN and may be asked about it at border control.

-While entry restrictions are still in flux across the globe, it’s best to book any upcoming trips through a qualified travel agency.
+Entry restrictions are still in flux across the globe, so it’s best to book any upcoming trips through a qualified travel agency.
 As travel experts, the agents at Airfare Geeks understand the latest rules and requirements of all popular destinations for Aussie tourists, including Canada, the USA, Europe, and Asia.